Universality of Top Rank Statistics for Brownian Reshuffling: Introduction

 There are several reasons why the overlap ratio is advantageous.
 Firstly, it is a local quantity and does not require a ranking of the whole list.
 One can therefore concentrate separately on the top (leaders) or bottom (losers) of the distribution or on the bulk (typical members).
-Secondly, it is easily measurable.
-Finally, we have found that it captures universal behavior.
-Showing this latter and, in our eyes, most important benefit will be the main task of the present work.
+Second, it is easily measurable.
+Finally, we discovered that it reflects universal behaviors.
+Demonstrating this last, and in our opinion, the most important advantage, will be the main goal of this paper.
 The idea is that universality should show once the system is in a stationary state and is large enough.
 Despite the global stationarity of the state, there will be some local fluctuations in the ranking.
 These fluctuations, we claim, are universal.
-We would like to underline that the goal of the present work is not to prove universality but to derive an analytical form for the overlap, especially the empirical observation in Fig.~\ref{fig:empirical}.
+We would like to underline that the goal of the present work is not to prove universality but to derive an analytical form for the overlap ratio, which would explain the empirical observation in Fig.~\ref{fig:empirical}.
 We corroborate our claim then with numerical simulations of various stochastic processes in one dimension.

 To compute the universal benchmark, we propose to analytically study a rather simple toy model.
 We consider $N$ particles on the positive real half-axis that undergo independent Brownian motions.
 To find a stationary state, we introduce a reflective wall at the origin and add a negative constant drift to this wall.
-This interplay of barrier (wall), drift, and diffusion prevents the particles furthest away from the origin to continue rising forever, which would forbid a reshuffling that would otherwise be induced by the stochastic nature of the dynamics.
+This interplay of barrier (wall), drift, and diffusion prevents the particles furthest from the origin from continuing to rise forever, which would forbid a reshuffling that would otherwise be induced by the stochastic nature of the dynamics.
 We compute the overlap ratio for this stochastic process of the top-$n$ particles at finite $N$ and then take the limit $N\to\infty$.
-The results we obtain will then be compared with the overlap ratio of the top $n$ lists measured for various other stochastic processes that we numerically simulate.
+The results we obtain will then be compared with the overlap ratio of the top $n$ lists measured for various stochastic processes that we numerically simulate.
+The dynamic properties of order statistics under diffusion conditions were also discussed in \cite{LD,MS2024}.